Police-Data-Accessibility-Project/PDAP-Datasets-App/README.md

-A Django UI for intake of locally scraped data
+This is a Django app for intake of data scraped by your computer.

 # Getting Started
 1. Clone this repo